 OR if you can send us reports and pictures of waterways activities do please contact us

-Click one of the Towpath Walks listed in the left hand column and download the details to make an excursion at your own convenience and then do please send us some photos when you get back.
+Click one of the Towpath Walks listed in the menu column and download the details to make an excursion at your own convenience and then do please send us some photos when you get back.

 For details of our forthcoming events please take a look at .

 Do get in touch with any comments on anything which concerns you about our inland waterways